jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _"Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power.
 Credit: [PNHP](http://www.pnhp.org/publications/NEJM5_2_91.htm)._

 Is it a surprise the Internet Age started in 1970?
 As computers got better, it made typing and printing increasingly easy.
-A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.
+A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to keep making more memos, rules, and regulations.

 Using new technology for themselves, and keeping it away from customers, is how the Industrial Age middlemen kept growing.
 Now they hold potent Internet Age levers of power in their hands while customers wait on hold or spend 30 minutes filling out claim forms.